Co-Founder & Literary Editor

 Co-Founder & Design Editor

-While she pursues many creative expressions, Milly’s background is in supply chain.
-She is currently working as a materials planner for a juice company.
-Along with that she has worked in project and inventory management and training coordination.
-She lives by the motto that the power of the brain helps us solve many things in life through simple calculations.
+However, Milly’s background is in supply chain.
+Along with that, she has worked in project and inventory management and training coordination.
+She believes that the power of the brain helps us solve many things in life through simple calculations.
 Milly lives by the quote “Genius is just preparation in disguise.”
-This analytical thinking is the unique spin she puts into her art, combining artistic creation with math and science, to create pieces that are beautiful yet calculated.
+This analytical thinking is the unique spin she puts into her art, combining artistic creation with math and science, to create pieces that are beautiful yet calculated

 Gladys Wangeci Gitau-Damaskos